kg583/TINT/README.md

 * NTVP: Multiplicity of P in N (--> Z)

 Have any questions?
 Found a bug?
-Contact kg583 on TI-Basic Developer.
+Contact kg583 on TI-Basic Developer or Cemetech.

-Copyright © Kevin Gomez 2018-2019.
+Copyright © Kevin Gomez 2018-2020.
 All rights reserved.